rahulpshephertz/App42_PushPlugin_Sample_Unity_Windows/README.md

 This is a sample Windows Phone Unity 3D app is made by using App42 back-end platform.
 It uses Push Notification of App42 platform.
 Here are the few easy steps to run this sample app.

 __Register with App42 platform__.

-Do registeration on AppHQ console,get login and create an app from App Manager TabG.
+Do registeration on [AppHQ console](!https://apphq.shephertz.com/register/app42Login),get login and create an app from App Manager Tab.

-Go to Application Keys and Copy the Api key and secret keys.
+Go to the "application keys" and get Api key and secret keys.

-Download the Unity project from here and open asset folder.Open Constants.cs file in sample app and put Api and Secret key.
+Download the Unity project from here and open asset folder.

+Open Constants.cs file in sample app and put api key and secret key.

 __System Requirements__: